marigold-dev/training-dapp-1/README.md

 For hangzhounet :
 ```
-tezos-client --endpoint https://hangzhounet.api.tez.ie config update
+tezos-client --endpoint https://hangzhounet.tezos.marigold.dev config update
 ```

-You will need an implicit account on your local wallet and get free Tz from a [faucet](https://teztnets.xyz/)
+You will need an implicit account on your local wallet and get free Tz from a [faucet] and download the .json file locally (https://teztnets.xyz/)

 > Doc : https://tezos.gitlab.io/introduction/howtouse.html#get-free-tez

+Replace <ACCOUNT_KEY_NAME> by account key of your choice :

 ```
 tezos-client activate account <ACCOUNT_KEY_NAME> with "tz1__xxxxxxxxx__.json"